-Though it can be challenging to pull off, a .45-70 head shot is a sure fire way to put even the biggest hogs down in their tracks.
+Though it can be challenging to pull off, a .45-70 headshot is an almost guaranteed way to put even the biggest hogs down in their tracks.

 Watch the video to see how it all went down.

 Pretty impressive, right?
 I don't think that hog had any idea what happened.
-Better fire up the BBQ pit, because that guy just landed a bunch of wild hog meat!
+Better fire up the grill, because that guy just landed a whole bunch of wild hog meat!

 As we saw with this hunter hunting hogs with an M1 Carbine, even a small, relatively low powered cartridge will do the job if you use good quality bullets and place your shots correctly.